Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 Look at the communication preference information in your donor database along with past results of marketing campaigns to determine the right channels for your nonprofit.

-On top of that, you can reach out to expert consultants who can help you make the most of your Google Ad Grant.
-They’ll work with you to discuss your campaign goals and messaging, then help you create ads that really grab your audience’s attention.
+On top of that, reach out to expert consultants who can help you make the most of your Google Ad Grant.
+They’ll work with you to discuss your campaign goals and messaging strategy.
+Then, they’ll help create ads that grab your audience’s attention.

 Do nonprofit awareness campaigns work?